koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ### Create a file and directory

 First, let's run `yarn test --watch` to run the unit tests.
-We now skip all tests.
+All tests are failed.

-Let's run the tests for creating file and directory.
+Let's fix the tests to create a file and directory.

-The tests were failed.

-Let's see the host config file.
-You can see type errors at `createInstance` and `createTextInstance`.
+First, let's fix type errors at `createInstance` and `createTextInstance`.
-Let's fix them at first.

 ...implementing

-OK, But the tests are still failing.

-So I imeplement to create a file and directory.
+Next, I imeplement to create a file and directory.
 Let's implement this into `commitMount`.
 Our `finalizeInitialChildren` returns `true` so `commitMount` is always called.